Exciting times ahead! You are getting ready to raise your first cat.

 Your cat will be bewildered at first by its new surroundings.
 It’s important they get to know their boundaries and their own special furniture as soon as possible.
 If you can establish a routine quickly it will work in both your favours.
 Position its bed in a quiet, dimly-lit, warm corner.
 If you allow your cat to sleep on a chair or sofa it’s advisable to cover it with a washable blanket for cleanliness and hygiene; cats are creatures of habit and will be quick to adopt one or more favourite sleeping places!

-Wherever the cat sleeps, must be within easy-reach of the litter tray.
-Ideally this should be positioned to give the cat privacy and should remain in the same place.
+Always ensure that their sleeping area is close to their litter tray.
+This should be positioned to give the cat privacy and comfort.
 The feeding place should be the same too.
 Choose a position that allows the cat to eat its meals undisturbed, and if there is more than one cat – or other pet – provide feeding bowls for each.

 A scratching post is beneficial if your cat is confined indoors.
 Even cats allowed the freedom to roam and claw trees will occasionally try to sharpen their claws on your favourite piece of furniture or carpet.
 It’s best to keep a scratching post near where they sleep for use on waking.